paulkarpenko/us-code-ui/uscode/title-20-education/chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md

 ### Statutory Notes

-#### Amendment of Paragraph (9)(B)
-Pub.
-L. 113–128, title V, §§ 506, 512(i)(2), July 22, 2014, 128 Stat.
-1703, 1708, provided that, effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], paragraph (9)(B) of this section is amended by striking “any relevant programs under the Adult Education and Family Literacy Act, the Individuals with Disabilities Education Act, and title I of the Workforce Investment Act of 1998” and inserting “any relevant programs under the Adult Education and Family Literacy Act, the Individuals with Disabilities Education Act, and title I of the Workforce Innovation and Opportunity Act”.
-See 2014 Amendment note below.

 #### References in Text
 The Adult Education and Family Literacy Act, referred to in par.
 (9)(B), is title II of Pub.
-L. 105–220, Aug.
-7, 1998, 112 Stat.
-1059, as amended, which is classified principally to subchapter I (§ 9201 et seq.) of chapter 73 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of this title](./chapter-073-adult-education-and-literacy.md#section-9201) and Tables.
+L. 113–128, July 22, 2014, 128 Stat.
+1608, which is classified generally to subchapter II (§ 3271 et seq.) of chapter 32 of Title 29, Labor.
+For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim) and Tables.

 The Individuals with Disabilities Education Act, referred to in par.
 (9)(B), is title VI of Pub.
 L. 91–230, Apr.
 13, 1970, 84 Stat.
 175, as amended, which is classified generally to chapter 33 (§ 1400 et seq.) of this title.
 For complete classification of this Act to the Code, see [section 1400 of this title](./chapter-033-education-of-individuals-with-disabilities.md#section-1400) and Tables.

-The Workforce Investment Act of 1998, referred to in par.
+The Workforce Innovation and Opportunity Act, referred to in par.
 (9)(B), is Pub.
-L. 105–220, Aug.
-7, 1998, 112 Stat.
-936, as amended.
-Title I of the Act is classified principally to chapter 30 (§ 2801 et seq.) of Title 29, Labor.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of this title](./chapter-073-adult-education-and-literacy.md#section-9201) and Tables.
+L. 113–128, July 22, 2014, 128 Stat.
+1425.
+Title I of the Act is classified generally to subchapter I (§ 3111 et seq.) of chapter 32 of Title 29, Labor.
+For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim) and Tables.

 #### Amendments
 2014—Par.
 (9)(B).
 Pub.
 L. 113–128 substituted “any relevant programs under the Adult Education and Family Literacy Act, the Individuals with Disabilities Education Act, and title I of the Workforce Innovation and Opportunity Act” for “any relevant programs under the Adult Education and Family Literacy Act, the Individuals with Disabilities Education Act, and title I of the Workforce Investment Act of 1998”.

 #### Effective Date of 2014 Amendment
 Amendment by Pub.
-L. 113–128 effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+L. 113–128 effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as an Effective Date note under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim), Labor.

 <a id="section-6381j"></a>